The city of Naples, on Florida's Southwest coast, offers a highly sophisticated arts scene.

 Noteworthy galleries include Native Visions Gallery and Shaw Gallery, both offering historic and contemporary art from notable international and American artists.

 In Pelican Bay, in the city’s northern section, sits a glittering figure of arts in the city.
-For more than 22 seasons, The Philharmonic Center for the Arts has been a mainstay of the Naples cultural scene, offering performances in theater, dance and classical and popular music.
+For more than 30 seasons, Artis-Naples has been a mainstay of the Naples cultural scene, offering performances in theater, dance and classical and popular music.

-The Baker Museum, formerly known as the Naples Museum of Art, is located on the grounds of the Philharmonic Center for the Arts.
+Artis-Naples, The Baker Museum, formerly known as the Naples Museum of Art, is located on the grounds of the Kimberly K. Querrey and Louis A. Simpson Cultural Campus.
 It features a collection of more than 300 paintings and drawings by American masters and one of the largest collections of 20th-century Mexican art in the Southeast.
-It hosts countless traveling exhibitions as well.
+It hosts numerous traveling exhibitions as well.

 The art of antiquing has exploded as a pastime in recent years.
 Whether you’re looking for a piece from a specific period or just browsing, Naples offers exciting options.
 The epicenter of the Naples Antique district can be found at Central Avenue and 10th Street.